Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: Experiments

 \subsubsection{Evaluation}

 For a fair and reproducible comparison, we evaluate {\framework} across three representative downstream tasks: node classification, node clustering, and link prediction.
-All reported results are averaged over twenty independent runs with different random splits and model initializations to ensure statistical robustness.
+All reported results are averaged over five independent runs with different random splits and model initializations to ensure statistical robustness.

 For node classification tasks, we followed the linear classification evaluation protocol from \cite{thakoor2021bootstrapped}.
-Specifically, the graph encoder is first pre-trained in a self-supervised manner to obtain node representations, upon which a $\mathcal{Q}^2$-regularized logistic regression classifier is trained for downstream node classification.
-The classification performance is reported in terms of accuracy (\%).
+The graph encoder is first pre-trained in a self-supervised manner, after which the parameters are frozen.
+An $\ell_2$-regularized logistic regression classifier is then trained on the resulting embeddings using a 10\%/10\%/80\% train/validation/test split.
+The classification performance is reported in terms of accuracy (\%), which measures the proportion of correctly classified nodes.

-For node clustering tasks, we followed the evaluation setup from \cite{lee2022augmentation}, where $k$-means clustering is performed on the pre-trained node representations.
-The quality of the clustering is assessed using Normalized Mutual Information (NMI).
+For node clustering, we follow the setup in \cite{lee2022augmentation} by applying the $k$-means algorithm to the pre-trained node representations of the entire graph.
+The number of clusters is set equal to the number of ground-truth classes, and the clustering quality is assessed using Normalized Mutual Information (NMI), which measures the agreement between clustering assignments and ground-truth labels.

-For link prediction tasks, we adhered to the evaluation protocol outlined in \cite{li2023evaluating}, where the embeddings of node pairs are concatenated and fed into a two-layer MLP decoder to predict missing edges.
-The performance of the link prediction task is measured using the Area Under the ROC Curve (AUC).
+For link prediction tasks, we adhered to the evaluation protocol outlined in~\cite{li2023evaluating}, where the embeddings of node pairs are concatenated and fed into a two-layer MLP decoder to predict missing edges.
+The observed edges are randomly partitioned into 85\%/5\%/10\% for training, validation, and testing, respectively.
+Performance is evaluated using the Area Under the Receiver Operating Characteristic curve (AUC-ROC), which reflects the model's ability to distinguish positive edges from negative ones in a threshold-independent manner.